rajanil/qtlBHM/README.md

                             likelihood (default: 1e-6)
       --log_file LOG_FILE   file to store some statistics of the optimization algorithm

-We will now describe in detail how to use this software using an example dataset of expression QTLs identified in human lymphoblatoid cell lines (LCLs), and chromHMM annotations for tested variants.
-The test statistics and annotation are provided in `test/`.
+We will now describe in detail how to use this software using an example dataset of expression QTLs identified in human lymphoblastoid cell lines (LCLs), and chromHMM annotations for the tested variants.
+The test statistics and annotations are provided in `test/`.

 ### Key Inputs